-In today's digital photography, it seems very easy to change a colour photo into a black & white photo.
+In today's digital photography, it seems very easy to change a color photo into a black & white photo.
 It's only one push on a button.
-However not all colour photos are suitable to change to black & white.
-I wrote about that in my article 'Showing my Black & White photos' and 'Lines in my Black & White Landscape', which you can find in the section Poetry and Photography at my website GoodLifeGifts
+However not all color photos are suitable to change to black & white.

 Form, Color and Lines in Abstract Photography